aspose-html-cloud/aspose-html-cloud-docs/content/html/storage-api/_index.md

 Aspose.HTML Cloud gives the API to access files and folders stored in the user associated Aspose cloud storage.

-The provided storage API of version 4.0 is an alternative interface to the same functionality as in API v.3.0.

 Storage API is divided into the following groups:

 - [Storage common information access API](/html/storage-api/getting-storage-information/)